Lets talk about resume mills because there is one which states it operates in of Adelaide but is based interstate (they’ve black hatted Google Maps).

 A resume mill – usually a franchise – has a call centre and has hired some uni students or faceless people to flog their writing services in packages.

 They call these packages something like, ‘the diamond package’, ‘the gold package’ or ‘the silver package.’
 Often, they’re the same thing: a resume, a cover letter and a LinkedIn site.

-They cut and paste pre-written text in to resumes and cover letters – which they’ve done thousands of times before – which do incredible brand damage to their clients.
+They cut and paste pre-written text in to resumes and cover letters – which they’ve done thousands of times before – and do incredible brand damage to their clients.

-Recruiters easily spot them and most are never read.
+Recruiters easily spot these template resumes and most are never read.

 They know nothing about the local employment conditions.
 They know nothing about new businesses being established or current events in Adelaide or South Australia.

 Their products are littered with spelling and grammar mistakes.
 Many are non-sensical.
-They use free design templates from Google.
+They use templates from Google.